LokiMidgard/PartialMixins/README.md

 # PartialMixins <img src="https://raw.githubusercontent.com/LokiMidgard/PartialMixins/master/combine.png" width="35px" height="35px" />
 Extends C# with Mixins.
 The Mixins are simulated using partial classes, instead of ilweaving like other librarys.
 The MixinAttribute copys all members of the targeted Mixin to a partial class implementation of the anotated type.
 This give you intellisense support on your classes.
+It uses the roslyn code generation framework.

 ## Usage

 First add the NuGet [package](https://www.nuget.org/packages/PartialMixin/) to your Project.

-**Currently there is a Bug preventing the generated source file to be added to the project.**

-_Workaround: Manually add the ```Mixin.g.cs``` in the Properties folder to to your Project.
-This file will be created after the first build_

 To create a Mixin just declare a class.